logisticinfotech/MVP-architecture-android/README.md

-**What is Android MVP?**
+# What is Android MVP?
+## Introduction
+This demo is based on Android MVP Architecture and how to properly use Android MVP with your great application.

+You can find step by step guide from [this blog](https://www.logisticinfotech.com/blog/android-mvp-for-beginners)

+## Model
-**Model** :- Model manage data components that provide functionality like fetch, store, sort, and expose data.
+Model manage data components that provide functionality like fetch, store, sort, and expose data.

+## View
-**View** :- View manage user interface actions.
+View manage user interface actions.

+## Presenter
-**Presenter** :- Presenter works as an intermediator between View and Model.
+Presenter works as an intermediator between View and Model.
 Presenter accept event from View, analyse action, get required data from Model and send data back to View for update UI.

-**Why do we need MVP or any structure?**
+## Why do we need MVP or any structure?

 While working with any long-term project, it needs to be scalable, less complicated.
 MVP makes it possible by dividing code structure into three different layers (MODEL – PRESENTER – VIEW).

-**Need to understand MVP Step by Step?**
+## Need to understand MVP Step by Step?

 [Follow this blog](https://www.logisticinfotech.com/blog/android-mvp-for-beginners) to understand steps.
 You will get clear instructions about how this code is developed.